WINTON GROUP Ltd Sells 3,419 Shares of Urban Outfitters, Inc. (NASDAQ:URBN)

 Shares of NASDAQ:URBN opened at $42.56 on Monday.
 The stock has a market capitalization of $3.95 billion, a price-to-earnings ratio of 14.78, a PEG ratio of 0.67 and a beta of 1.52.
 The stock’s 50-day simple moving average is $38.45 and its two-hundred day simple moving average is $35.62.
 Urban Outfitters, Inc. has a 52-week low of $24.73 and a 52-week high of $43.41.

-Several brokerages have recently weighed in on URBN.
-UBS Group upgraded Urban Outfitters from a “sell” rating to a “neutral” rating and raised their price target for the company from $21.00 to $41.00 in a report on Monday, February 12th.
-StockNews.com upgraded Urban Outfitters from a “hold” rating to a “buy” rating in a report on Tuesday, February 13th.
-Telsey Advisory Group lifted their price objective on Urban Outfitters from $42.00 to $44.00 and gave the stock an “outperform” rating in a report on Wednesday, January 10th.
-Finally, Morgan Stanley reiterated an “equal weight” rating and issued a $36.00 price objective (down from $42.00) on shares of Urban Outfitters in a report on Friday, November 24th.
-Seven analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Hold” and a consensus target price of $38.09.
+URBN has been the subject of a number of analyst reports.
+Telsey Advisory Group increased their price objective on Urban Outfitters from $42.00 to $44.00 and gave the company an “outperform” rating in a research note on Wednesday, January 10th.
+Morgan Stanley reissued an “equal weight” rating and set a $36.00 price objective (down previously from $42.00) on shares of Urban Outfitters in a research note on Friday, November 24th.
+StockNews.com raised Urban Outfitters from a “hold” rating to a “buy” rating in a research note on Tuesday, February 13th.
+Finally, UBS Group raised Urban Outfitters from a “sell” rating to a “neutral” rating and increased their price objective for the company from $21.00 to $41.00 in a research note on Monday, February 12th.
+Seven equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Hold” and a consensus price target of $38.09.

 Get Our Latest Report on Urban Outfitters